erheltemes/work_day_scheduler/README.md

 ## Description
 App allows users to save notes to day-time hours, to easily schedule their current day.
 App saves to local storage and highlights the current hour.

+## Usage
+Open index.html in browser or visit deployed link.
+Saves are local so will not be seen by others.

+## Installation
+Nothing to be installed, bootstrap, fontawesome, googleapi and JQuery are called in html.

 ## PAGE CONSTRUCTION
 * displayed current day using "moment" JS Library
 * created rows by iterating over array filled with time values.